 Frequently Asked Questions

-Dimensional Fund Advisors (DFA) offers its funds to individual investors through a select group of investment advisors.
-Macroclimate® is not affiliated with DFA, and doesn’t receive commissions or financial incentives of any kind for recommending DFA funds.
-We do so because: 1) our investment beliefs are well aligned with DFA; and 2) DFA funds offer a way to attain broadly diversified low-carbon portfolios at low cost.
+Dimensional Fund Advisors offers its funds to individual investors through a select group of investment advisors.
+Macroclimate is not affiliated with Dimensional, and doesn’t receive commissions or financial incentives of any kind for recommending Dimensional funds.
+We do so because: 1) our investment beliefs are well aligned with Dimensional; and 2) Dimensional funds offer a way to attain broadly-diversified Fossil Free portfolios at low cost.